2018 Call for Proposals to use NERSC Resources

 Overview and Schedule

-All current projects (including startup, education, and Director Reserve) must be renewed for 2016 if you wish to continue using NERSC.
-New project requests may be submitted as well (for either the remainder of 2015 or to start in 2016).
+All current projects (including startup, education, and Director's Reserve) must be renewed for 2018 if you wish to continue using NERSC.
+New project requests may be submitted as well (to start in 2018).

 Submitting Your Request

 Requests to use NERSC resources are submitted via a web form known as the ERCAP (Energy Research Computing Allocations Process) Request Form.
-ERCAP is accessed through the NERSC Information Management (NIM) system at http://nim.nersc.gov/.
+ERCAP is accessed through the NERSC Help Desk system at http://ercap.nersc.gov/.
 See Help for the ERCAP Allocations Request Form.

 Projects that use PDSF and Genepool

 Requests to renew NERSC's PDSF (Parallel Distributed Systems Facility) and Joint Genome Institute Genepool projects are part of the ERCAP form as well.
 These allocations, however, are handled separately from NERSC DOE allocations.
 PDSF is used by researchers in the high energy physics and nuclear science communities and access must be approved by the PDSF Steering Committee.
-Please do not answer the questions on the PDSF tab if you are not a PDSF user.
+Please do not answer the questions about PDSF if you are not already an authorized PDSF user.
 If you would like information about joining PDSF please see http://www.nersc.gov/users/computational-systems/pdsf/about-pdsf/overview/.
-Likewise, JGI Genepool projects must be pre-approved.
-Please do not request a Genepool "GPSHARE" unless you are a Genepool user.
+Likewise, JGI Genepool projects must also be pre-approved.
+Please do not request a Genepool "GPSHARE" unless you are already an authorized Genepool user.

 Validating Your User List